Dr Joey Soehardjojo

 - Methodology: fieldwork, observations and in-depth interviews

-- Data gathered: Automotive manufacturers, labour union, employer associations, ODA organisations including FES, Japan International Corporation Agency (JICA) and the Association of Overseas Technical Cooperation and Sustainable Partnerships (AOTS).
+- Data gathered: Automotive manufacturers, labour union, employer associations, ODA organisations including Friedrich-Ebert-Stiftung (FES), Japan International Corporation Agency (JICA) and the Association of Overseas Technical Cooperation and Sustainable Partnerships (AOTS).

 Manuscripts under review/preparation: